-The high flood velocities within Mile Creek mean that it will require permanent fencing,
+The high flood velocities within Mile Creek mean that it will require permanent fencing, thereby limiting its potential for integration with Warner Reserve.

-- The unplanted grassed upper banks of Mile Creek present some opportunities for additional tree planting for visual amenity and biodiversity benefits. - There is a longer term opportunity to develop a more natural creek form, potentially in association with downstream waterway and flood works within the Sandown Racecourse - There is a longer term opportunity to collect, treat and re-use stormwater for irrigation use within the reserve.
+- The unplanted grassed upper banks of Mile Creek present some opportunities for additional tree planting for visual amenity and biodiversity benefits. - There is a longer term opportunity to develop a more natural creek form, potentially in association with downstream waterway and flood works within the Sandown Racecourse site - There is a longer term opportunity to collect, treat and re-use stormwater for irrigation use within the reserve.